WDI-SEA/notes/09-other-topics/history-of-cs/readme.md

 ### US Census

 In the United States, census data is collected every ten years.
 In 1880, the US Census count took seven years.
-Population trends indicated that the 1890 census might take over 10 years, so they looked for another solution by holding a contest.
+Population trends indicated that the 1890 census might take over 10 years, so they looked for another solution by holding a contest to find a better way to do it.
+A census department employee named Herman Hollerith won the contest.
+He would later go on to found the  Tabulating Machine Company, which later to became IBM.
+His solution used punchcards to input the data and mechanical relays to increment the count.

 ## Modern Era

 ### Alan Turing

+Alan Turing is considered the father of theoretical computer science and artificial intelligence.
+He formalized the meanings of words `algorithm` and `computation`.
+He worked at Cambridge University and performed [critical code breaking work for the British during World War 2](https://en.wikipedia.org/wiki/Cryptanalysis_of_the_Enigma).

+Turing also developed the idea of a Turing machine.
+A Turing machine, simply stated, is a machine that can model any kind of algorithm with an answer.
+For the sake of argument, we usually don't consider any memory constraints.
+For a more detailed explanation in layman's terms, see [this reddit post](https://www.reddit.com/r/explainlikeimfive/comments/4umot5/eli5_what_does_turing_complete_mean/).

+### ENIAC

+TODO

+### DARPAnet

+TODO

+### Linux

+TODO

+### Advent of Programming Languages

+TODO

 ## Resources